Total Law

 What are the requirements?
 You must normally meet 70 points on the points-based immigration system and meet certain minimum salary, financial and English language requirements.
 You must also have an eligible job offer from a Home Office-approved sponsor.

 How much does it cost?
-The Skilled Worker visa application costs between £625 to £1,423 depending on your circumstances.
-You must also normally pay the immigration healthcare surcharge (£624 annually).
+The Skilled Worker visa application costs between £769 to £1,751 depending on your circumstances.
+There is also a discount if you have a job role on the Immigration Salary List.

 How long can you stay?
 If approved, you’ll be able to stay in the UK for up to 5 years, after which you may extend it or apply for indefinite leave to remain.